pekkizen/rtp/README.md

 solved by TFisher function.

 **p.rtp(K, p, stepscale = 1)**
-Rank truncated product p-value by integrand gamma PDF x beta CDF integrated by Riemann sum.
+Rank truncated product p-value by integrand gamma PDF x beta CDF and Riemann sum integral.
-This is a fast, reliable and accurate, enough or more,  function selected from all functions in the C++ source code.
+This is a fast, reliable and accurate, enough or more,  function selected from all rtp functions in the R/C++ source code.

 ### Reference implementations of p.rtp